Rajpratik71/Mininet-wiki/Mininet 2.2.0 beta Release Notes (under construction).md

 ### Cluster Edition Prototype

-* Because of issues with `ssh` multiplexing, we do not recommend using it at this time.
+* We do not currently recommend enabling `ssh` multiplexing, as we have observed problems with it.

 * Additional information may be found on the [[Cluster Edition Prototype]] wiki page.